Our Story – From Zero to $70+ million online

 It was in 2008, whilst at a business conference in San Diego, that Mark first realized his experience was in demand.
 Almost all of the other 17 delegates were begging him to help with their businesses online.

 Already running a business, and not wanting to go back to building an agency at the time, Mark decided to start teaching others what he knew.
-In the first two months of starting his internet marketing seminars, he created over £60,000 in fees, getting paid over £10,000 a day to share what he knew.
+In the first two months of starting his internet marketing seminars, he was getting paid over £10,000 a day to share what he knew.

-He went on to develop businesses in ecommerce, including a website dedicated to selling goalkeeper equipment (thegoalkeeperco.com) and publishing, including a magazine for the skip hire industry (skiphiremagazine.co.uk) and a magazine for goalkeepers (goalkeepermagazine.com).
+He went on to develop businesses in ecommerce, including a website dedicated to selling goalkeeper equipment (thegoalkeeperco.com) and publishing, including a magazine for the skip hire industry (skiphiremagazine.co.uk).

 Then, as the recession began in late 2008, disaster struck.
 Most of Topskips non-domestic clients were construction companies, and they started dropping like flies, leaving an enormous hole in cash flow.